The missing proof of Paley's theorem about lacunary coefficients: Pairs of nested projections

 \section{Pairs of nested projections}

-\begin{proof}[Proof of Paley's theorem] When~$f$ satisfies the hypotheses of Theorem~ \ref{th:Paley}, let~$g$ and~$h$ be measurable functions such that~$|g| = |h|$ and~$g\overline h = f$.
-Let~$z$ be the exponential function mapping each number~$t$ in the interval~$(-\pi, \pi]$ to~$e^{it}$.
+\begin{proof}[Proof of Paley's theorem] When~$f$ satisfies the hypotheses of Theorem~ \ref{th:Paley}, factor~$f$ as~$g\overline h$, where~$g$ and~$h$ are measurable, and~$|g| = |h|$.
+Let~$z$ denote the exponential function mapping each number~$t$ in the interval~$(-\pi, \pi]$ to~$e^{it}$.
 Then~$g$ and the products~$z^n h$ belong to~$L^2(\pi, \pi]$.
 Consider the inner products

 It suffices to prove inequality~\eqref{eq:basicestimate} when the set~$K$ is the range of a finite increasing sequence~$(k_j)_{j=1}^J$.
-Let~$A_j$ be the operator on~$L^2(-\pi, \pi)$ that multiplies each function by~$z^{k_j}$.
+Let~$A_j$ be the operator on~$L^2(-\pi, \pi]$ that multiplies each function by~$z^{k_j}$.
 Then

 This reduces matters to showing that there is a constant~$C$ so that